trilinos/TrilinosWiki/New-Issue-Cheat-Sheet.md

 1. **Add Labels**: The Trilinos Project has a policy of requiring at least one label per GitHub issue.
 There are several types of labels to consider:

-    * Package: Tpetra, Framework, etc.
+    * Package: Tpetra, Framework (includes CMake, TriBITS, configuration), etc.

     * Category: performance, test, build, bug, enhancement